How To Stop Hating Yourself & Forgive Yourself

 The Heart of the Matter

-Getting to the root of any problem is essential to solving it.
+If you want to know how to stop hating yourself, it's time to dig down to the root of the problem.
 If you’re naturally critical, or always working on yourself, you might wonder how to tell if you hate yourself.
 Have thoughts like this ever crossed your mind?

 If you’ve had these thoughts, you know what it feels like to struggle with the despair of self-loathing.
 If you want to stop hating yourself, it’s important to understand not only that these intense feelings come from a place of pain, but that the pain can be healed.